lioarce01/agentic-context-toolkit/docs/getting-started/index.md

 The example above uses the `MemoryBackend` and a toy `EchoProvider`.
 In a real deployment you would:

-- Configure an actual LLM provider (`act.llm.providers.OpenAIProvider`, `LiteLLMProvider`, etc.).
+- Configure an actual LLM provider (`acet.llm.providers.OpenAIProvider`, `LiteLLMProvider`, etc.).
-- Choose a persistent backend (`act.storage.sqlite.SQLiteBackend`, `act.storage.postgres.PostgresBackend`).
+- Choose a persistent backend (`acet.storage.sqlite.SQLiteBackend`, `acet.storage.postgres.PostgresBackend`).
 - Wire up the standard curator, reflector, and ranker components described in the Guides.

 See {doc}`../examples/index` for complete runnable scripts.